 Symphonic Band is an advanced performance band for advanced high school musicians.
 Members of this group will become a Marching Band in the fall only, as they combine with Concert Band members to perform at FHS football games and local parades.
 Marching rehearsals will be held on Wednesday evenings from 6-8:30 p.m.
 Other performances will include holiday and spring concerts as well as performances at other high schools, colleges, and festivals.
-All rehearsals and performances aremandatory.
+All rehearsals and performances are mandatory.

-P-Jazz Band Course #6037 Level: 9-12 Length: Year (10 credits); repeat to 40 credits Prerequisite: Concurrent enrollment in Orchestra, Symphonic or Concert Band and audition Graduation: Fine Arts requirement or elective credit College Prep: VAPA (f) requirement Jazz Band is an intermediate-to-advanced instrumental music and theory class designed to provide a source of aesthetic enjoyment and instruction in practice and performance in the concepts and techniques of various class designed to provide a source of aesthetic enjoyment and instruction in practice and performance in the concepts and techniques of various styles of jazz.
+P-Jazz Band Course #6037

+Concurrent enrollment in Orchestra, Symphonic Prerequisite:

+or Concert Band and audition

+Jazz Band is an intermediate-to-advanced instrumental music and theory class designed to provide a source of aesthetic enjoyment and instruction in practice and performance in the concepts and techniques of various styles of jazz.
 Students must be able to play with a high degree of skill and show consistent improvement in their abilities Emphasis is placed upon improvisation and the accompanying music theory.
 A number of extracurricular performances are a required part of this course.